LUXER ONE BLOG

 Suburban or Mixed Use Properties: Both solutions can work well, depending on traffic, staffing levels, and resident expectations.

-Luxury or Class A Communities: Tend to prioritize resident convenience and may invest in either a well designed locker wall or an elevated smart package room experience.
+Luxury or Class A Communities: Tend to prioritize resident convenience and may invest in either a well designed locker wall or an elevated automated package room experience.

 Residents love secure package solutions from Luxer One